 SKUs serve the purpose of tracking and managing inventory, as well as identifying products.
 They provide a unique alphanumeric code assigned to each product in inventory.

-Once you’ve created a SKU code system that works and have assigned SKUs to products, you can import those into your inventory management system.
 Searching for products is quick and easy when your team knows the SKU codes and naming conventions, and you gain more visibility and control over your inventory.

 When you use Zenventory for order management, we’ll help your business identify current SKU inconsistencies and improve your system.
 Considering how important SKU code creation and management are to your sales, using a smart SKU system can help can keep your business organized and efficient.